 How do we adapt our behaviors to our advantage?
 Can we learn from punishment and reward?
 With operant conditioning, our behaviors are shaped based off the responses we get from them.

 5. What is Shaping in Psychology? - Definition & Examples

 How can teachers shape the behavior of their students?
 In this lesson, you'll not only discover how a pigeon learned how to bowl, but you'll also study the steps required to shape complex acts into continuous behaviors.

-6. Schedules of Reinforcement in Psychology: Continous & Partial
+6. Schedules of Reinforcement in Psychology: Continuous & Partial

 Have you ever wondered how our behavior is conditioned?
 How does the timing of rewards affect our behavior and our learning?
 In this lesson, we'll take a close look at how reinforcement scheduling can influence how fast we learn a behavior and how well the behavior is maintained.

 7. What is the Prisoner's Dilemma? - Albert Tucker & Game Theory